 Photo by Rakicevic Nenad on Pexels.com Sorry about the weekend everyone!
 I was out of town for the week in small town Oklahoma and I had no reception at all.
 It was awesome.
 Fishing, and four wheelers, and fireworks, and paddle boats, and zip lines, and swimming, and hard lemonade... aah.
-Photo by Aleksandar Pasaric … Continue reading The Journey to Making a Bestseller: One-third Done (Series #4)
+Photo by Aleksandar Pasaric … Continue reading The Journey to Making a Bestseller: One-third Done and the Process of PreSales (Series #4)

 Photo by Janko Ferlic on Pexels.com Hi everyone!
 This week I sat on a publishing panel for writers at Topeka & Shawnee County Public Library, which was the most impressive library I've ever seen.
 It's not only full of books and beautiful architecture, it has great conference rooms, a gift shop and a cafe... and … Continue reading Get Published: Questions from a publishing panel